souravsuresh/xLSR-DB/README.md

 In this project, we propose building a replicated distributed database.
 The basic idea will be to first build a simple server.
 We choose to build a replicated database from existing libraries, like LevelDB or Memcached or SQLite.

-Once server is buily, we will use a consensus algorithm to build a replicated database service.
+Once server is built, we will use a consensus algorithm to build a replicated database service.
 In this project, we will build this approach leveraging RAFT [1].
 We'll then demonstrate how our approach handles failures, and aspects of its performance and scalability.

 Report can be found at : [xLSR-DB Report](xLSR-DB.pdf)